Granvin: Name

 The name of the parish was spelled as "Graven" before 1858.
 It was then spelled as "Granvin" from 1858 until 1891.
-Then the old spelling of "Graven" was used again briefly from 1892 to 1898.
+When it became a separate municipality in 1891, the old spelling of "Graven" was used again briefly until 1898.
 Since 1898 the spelling of "Granvin" has been used.

 Coat of arms

-The coat of arms was granted on 13 May 1988.
-The arms show a hardanger-fiddle (Hardingfele), which is a Norwegian folk instrument.
-Granvin is situated in the Hardanger region, and has an active folk-music tradition.
+The coat of arms was granted on 13 May 1988 and it was in use until 1 January 2020 when the municipality was dissolved.
+The official blazon is "Vert, a fiddle Or in bend sinister" (På grøn grunn ei gul fele, skråstilt venstre-høgre).
+This means the arms have a green field (background) and the charge is a diagonal hardanger fiddle (Hardingfele), a type of Norwegian folk instrument.
+The fiddle has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The design was chosen to symbolize the rich folk-music traditions in the Hardanger region and it also symbolizes an active and creative community.
+The fiddle is a simplified representation of the richly decorated Hardanger fiddles.
+This fiddle, used to play folk dance music, has two sets or layers of four strings and has a very characteristic sound.
+The lower set of sympathetic strings is not directly touched by the fiddler, but they vibrate when the other strings are played.
+The arms were designed by Øyvind Kvamme.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway had one parish (sokn) within the municipality of Granvin.
 It is part of the Hardanger og Voss prosti (deanery) in the Diocese of Bjørgvin.

 Geography

 The municipality was situated along both sides of the Granvin Fjord (a small arm off of the main Hardangerfjorden) and the valley extending inland from the end of the fjord, in the region of Hardanger.
 The large lake Granvinsvatnet lies right in the center of the valley, just north of the village of Eide.
 On both sides of the fjord and valley, there are high mountains.
 Espeland Falls is located in the Espelandsdalen valley near the border with Ulvik.
 The Skjervefossen waterfall is also located in Granvin.